Mobile Commerce 101: Advantages, Disadvantages, Stats [+Examples]

 Buyers can easily browse through thousands of products, compare prices, share favorites with friends, and so much more — all straight from their mobiles.

 Online merchants also feel quite at home with mobiles.
-They’ve got a massive list of tools, like coupons, discounts, loyalty programs, and rewards, to attract sales through mobile commerce apps.
+They’ve got a massive list of tools, like coupons, discounts, paid loyalty programs, and rewards to attract mobile commerce sales.

 Now here comes a question.